 IV.
-Procedure:
+Procedure

 - A. Oropharyngeal Airway (OPA) or Nasopharyngeal Airway (NPA) can be used as a first line BLS method to secure a patient's airway.
-See Airway Management Policy for OPA and NPA insertion recommendations. - B. Continuous Capnography Continuous capnography will be used for all airway, respiratory and ventilatory procedures in Imperial County (when ALS present).
-If ALS is not present, they should be requested as soon as an issue with airway, respiratory or ventilation is identified.
+See policy #7000 Airway Management for OPA and NPA insertion recommendations. - B. Continuous Capnography Continuous capnography will be used for all airway, respiratory and ventilatory procedures in Imperial County.
 The target range will be between 35-45 mmHg, in patients with a pulse, while providing adequate ventilation. - C. Bag-Valve Mask: A bag valve mask should be sized to the patient, able to achieve a seal over the patient's mouth and nose.
 The mask should not extend over the eyes of the patient. - D. Opening the airway: - 1.
 Trauma suspected jaw thrust should be employed to open the airway - 2.
-No trauma suspected or provided in the patient or dispatch history head tilt, chin lift - E. Ideally, two (2) providers will provide ventilations by BVM. - 1.
-Provider one will maintain a two-handed E-C seal over the patient's mouth and nose

-- 2. Provider two will provide respirations, using a one-handed, three-finger technique on the bag (for adults and pediatrics) - 3.
+No trauma suspected or provided in the patient or dispatch history head tilt, chin lift - E. Ideally, two providers will provide ventilations by BVM. - 1.
+Provider one will maintain a two handed E-C seal over the patient's mouth and nose - 2.
+Provider two will provide respirations, using a one-handed, three-finger technique on the bag (for adults and pediatrics) - 3.
 If only one provider is available for BVM, a one-handed E-C seal should be employed for breaths, with a one-handed, three-finger technique for the bag compression - A. Bag Valve Mask (BVM) Ventilations will be delivered in the range of: - 1.
-For rescue breathing in adults 10-12 respirations per minute (every 5 to 6 seconds) achieving chest rise, using up to 500 ml, attached to oxygen at 15-25 LPM, regardless of established airway adjunct. - For rescue breathing in pediatrics 20-30 respirations per minute (every 2 to 3 seconds) achieving chest rise, attached to oxygen at 15-25 LPM, regardless of established airway adjunct. - 3.
-Do not hyperventilate - 4.
-For cardiac arrest follow established ratios: - a.
+For rescue breathing in adults 10-12 respirations per minute (every 5 to 6 seconds) achieving chest rise, using up to 500 ml (attached to oxygen), regardless of established airway adjunct. - 2.
+For rescue breathing in pediatrics 20-30 respirations per minute (every 2 to 3 seconds) achieving chest rise, attached to oxygen, regardless of established airway adjunct. - 3.
+Do not hyperventilate

+Medical Procedure Bag Valve Mask Management

+- 4. For cardiac arrest follow established ratios: - a.
 Adult without an advanced airway: 30:2 (30 compressions to 2 breaths) - b.
-Pediatric without an advanced airway: 30:2 for single rescuer - i.
+Pediatric without an advanced airway: 30:2 for single rescuer - a.
 15:2 for two rescuers - c.
-Adult with an advanced airway: Continuous compressions between 100-120 bpm and 1 breath every 6 seconds (10 breaths per minute) - F. All BLS airways will be monitored for patency by capnography, if equipped (ALS providers). - G. If an infectious source for respiratory distress is suspected, use an inline viral filter for the BVM, when available.
+Adult with an advanced airway: Continuous compressions between 100-120 bpm and 1 breath every 6 seconds (10 breaths per minute) - F. All BLS airways will be monitored for patency by capnography, if equipped (ALS providers). - G. If an infectious source for respiratory distress is suspected, use an inline viral filter for the BVM.